Secure Multi-Source Multicast: Code Construction and a Proof for Strong-SMSM

-Hence, we can conclude that on average, and if $n\epsilon$ is not too small, for every column in $\textbf{M}_s$ Eve has a few possibilities \emph{in each bin}, hence cannot locate the right bin.
-However, it is still important to show that all bins have (asymptotically) equally likely number of candidate codewords, hence Eve cannot locate a preferred bin.

-To this end, we proved that the average number of codewords per column is very close to $2^{n\epsilon}$ with high probability.
-We wish to show that the probability that the actual number of options deviates from the average by more than $\varepsilon$ is small.
-Define \ifdouble
+Again, we can conclude that on average, and if $n\epsilon$ is not too small, for every column in $\textbf{M}_s$ Eve has a few possibilities \emph{in each bin}, hence cannot locate the right bin.
+We need to show that all bins have (asymptotically) equally likely number of candidate codewords.
+Similarly to the individual security proof, we wish to show that the probability that the actual number of options deviates from the average by more than $\varepsilon$ is small.
+We define $\mathcal{E}_{C_1}(Z(i),l)$ similarly to \Cref{L_To_Eve} and by the Chernoff bound, we have